DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 #### `buttonManager.js`
 *   **@module buttonManager:** Orchestrates all `Button` instances.
 *   **Core Responsibilities:** Discovers buttons, creates `Button` instances, manages group behaviors.
 Triggers interactive sounds (e.g., `auxModeChange`, `buttonPress` via `AudioManager`), ensuring `forceRestart: true` is used for `buttonPress` from `main.js` for better responsiveness.
-Provides `playFlickerToState` for complex animations, which now conditionally manages whether `Button.playStateTransitionEcho` is invoked (e.g., skipping it for P7 Hue Assignment buttons during startup to prevent visual overload).
+Provides `playFlickerToState` for complex animations, which now conditionally manages whether `Button.playStateTransitionEcho` is invoked (e.g., skipping it for P7 Hue Assignment buttons but allowing it for them in P8).
 Emits `buttonInteracted` to `appState`.
 *   **Key Interactions:**
     *   Uses `appState` (imported directly) for some internal logic checks (like `getCurrentStartupPhaseNumber` for conditional echo logic within `playFlickerToState`'s `onTimelineComplete` callback).
     *   Subscribes to `resistiveShutdownStageChanged` and `mainPowerOffButtonDisabledChanged` from `appState` to manage the main power button's state and flicker effects.